Ruthven Barracks: First and second castles

 The first castle (fortified structure) was built on the hilltop site in 1229, possibly by the Comyns.
 During the 13th century the castle was held by the Lords of Badenoch, chiefs of Clan Comyn.
 It was used as a base by Alexander Stewart, Earl of Buchan who was known as the "Wolf of Badenoch", the younger son of King Robert II of Scotland.
 The first castle at Ruthven was demolished in 1451 by John of Islay, Earl of Ross.
 It was replaced with a second castle, completed in 1459.

 From the 15th to 16th century, the castle was held by the Earls of Huntly, chiefs of Clan Gordon, who were then the feudal superiors and lords of Badenoch.
+Mary, Queen of Scots visited in August 1564.
+New locks were bought for the castle and a cannon called a bombard was transported from Edinburgh.
 The castle was contested during the Wars of the Three Kingdoms and later John Graham, 1st Viscount Dundee, attacked the castle and severely damaged it during the Jacobite rising of 1689.